FlyingOE/q_Wind/README.md

   * Various bug fixes
 * 2015.07
   * Added support for Wind TDF/TDB APIs -- Only part of the APIs have been implemented, still work in progress...
+* 2015.08
+  * Suspended development for TDF API due to the lack of need
+  * More complete API support for TDB
+* 2015.12
+  * Added simple ODBC-based wrapper for RD database

 ### References